 - Blinkers- LED

-Now here these two machines show the most remarkable difference between them, their physique vary a lot from each other and there design is also not same.
+Now here these two machines show the most remarkable difference between them, their physique vary a lot from each other and their design are also not the same.

 Image source- Royal Enfield official website